StructuralGenomicsConsortium/CNP15-Solubility-Analysis/README.md

 An [SGC]((https://www.thesgc.org/)) Open Chemistry Networks Project (number 15) devoted to understanding measured vs predicted solubility for small organic molecules.

-This project is part of the READDI-AViDD antiviral consortium.

 We aim to compare measured solubility data with predictions by software, to answer the question "Can we just predict solubility, rather than have to measure it?"

 You can contribute!
 Everything is open, with all content governed by a CC-BY-4.0 licence.